cloudflare/cloudflare-docs/content/email-security/email-configuration/lists/allowed-patterns.md

     - **Allow Type**: Choose one or more of the following types:

         - *Trusted Sender*: Messages will bypass all [detections](/email-security/reference/dispositions-and-attributes/) and link following by Area 1.
 Typically, only applies to phishing simulations from vendors such as KnowB4.
         - *Exempt Recipient*: Will exempt messages from all Area 1 [detections](/email-security/reference/dispositions-and-attributes/) intended for recipients matching this pattern (email address or regular expression only).
-Typically, this only applies to submission mailboxes for user reporting to Security.
+Typically, this only applies to submission mailboxes for user reporting to security.
         - *Acceptable Sender*: Will exempt messages from the `Spam`, `Spoof`, and `Bulk` [dispositions](/email-security/reference/dispositions-and-attributes/#available-values) (but not `Malicious` or `Suspicious`).
 Commonly used for external domains and sources that send mail on behalf of your organization, such as marketing emails or internal tools.

     - **Notes**: Provide additional notes about the allowed pattern.